Back in Tyne: Five classic encounters with Manchester City

 It was Kevin Keegan who brought Alan Shearer to Tyneside for a transfer fee of £15 million in 1996, and the club's record goalscorer netted a brace against Keegan's City side here.

-After another encounter which saw all of the goals scored in the second half, Shola Ameobi broke the deadlock on his 50th senior start before Shearer netted twice in eight minutes.
+It was another encounter against City which involved all of the goals being scored in the second half, with Shola Ameobi breaking the deadlock on his 50th senior start before Shearer netted twice in eight minutes.